-Duct Sealing 101: What is Duct Sealing?Jonathan at Aeroseal
+Duct Sealing 101: What is Duct Sealing?Andrew at Aeroseal

 Not to be confused with ducks or seals (the animal), duct sealing is a way to improve the heating, ventilation, and air conditioning (HVAC) in homes and buildings.
 It’s a process of sealing visible and invisible air leaks in air duct systems.

 Short answer: Duct sealing makes homes and buildings more comfortable, saves energy, and improves indoor air quality (IAQ).

 Reduce Dust/Allergens in Homes/Buildings

 To fully understand why duct sealing matters, it’s important to understand the purpose of air ducts.
 Nearly every home and building has ductwork that’s used to transport conditioned air from a central air conditioning unit or forced air furnace to desired rooms and spaces in a home or building.

 Sealing ductwork improves airflow between the HVAC equipment and the desired room/space you are wanting to either heat or cool.
 If ductwork is not properly sealed, then conditioned air actually leaks through visible and invisible holes that naturally in ductwork.
 This phenomena is called DUCT LEAKAGE (it’s not a good thing).